Connect Snowflake

 grant imported privileges on database "SNOWFLAKE" to role identifier($role_name);

--- create a user for Bigeye
+2.4 Create a User for Bigeye

 create user if not exists identifier($user_name)